PoCInnovation/Workshops/software/30.Firebase/README.md

     // complete this code
 }
 ```

+> Again, you can test using the frontend at http://localhost:4200/login and with the logout button 😉

 ## Step 3 - Firestore, a NoSQL cloud database
 Authentication is great, but we can do a lot more with other Firebase products, like Firestore 💥